nsdfxela/nsdfxela.github.io/uninstalling.markdown

 sh /Applications/RemoteFace/uninstall.sh

-If you already removed this folder, you can try to install it one more time and then uninstall it.
+If you already removed this folder, you can try to install the Remote Face one more time and then uninstall it.
 It uses some special commands to unregister a virtual camera in your system.